CapnHawke/Game-Controller-Parts/Button mods/PFCT MX - OBS MX remix/README.md

 Other stuff:

 Check out OSB MX V2 over on the Open Stick Community Hardware repository!
-Please note that these PCBs are untested with the V2 body variant.
+Please note that v1.0 PCBs are untested with the V2 body variant and v1.1 PCBs are not compatible with the V2 body variant, without some minor modifications to the button body to allow clearance for the pin headers.

 ---